DoctorDragon/l4d2-tourney-rules/rules.md

 and screenshots are recorded, uncorrupted, and submitted in a timely manner.

-Failure to submit demos or screenshots on the request of the staff will result at minimum in a zero score for the associated rounds, and possible suspension of the player from the tournament.
+Failure to submit demos or screenshots on the request of the staff or the opponent will result at minimum in a zero score for the associated rounds, and possible suspension of the player from the tournament.